-Our Olympic Peninsula birding and nature tour includes time to explore the rugged Washington State Pacific coast, which forms the Olympic National Park’s western boundary.
+Our Olympic Peninsula nature tour includes time to explore the rugged Washington State Pacific coast, which forms the Olympic National Park’s western boundary.
 Walk remote, quiet beaches near Puget Sound, examine tide pools, and explore a number of bays and harbors, including Neah Bay and Cape Flattery.
 During the journey, we spend two nights at cozy Lake Quinault Lodge, three nights at Lake Crescent Lodge, and finally two nights in the artsy town of Port Townsend.
 This exceptional tour offers a combination of scenery, birding, hiking, wildlife, culture, and cuisine that’s hard to beat!

 - Explore Nisqually National Wildlife Refuge for your chance to spot 40+ bird species, including Anna’s and Rufous Hummingbirds, Common Yellowthroat, and Bewick’s Wren

 - Enjoy time at the scenic Lake Quinault Lodge, nestled on the water's edge in a lush, temperate rainforest